deveshsahu/VulkanPractice/README.md

 https://vulkan-tutorial.com/Introduction acted as a reference.
 The eventual plan is to render a surface /mesh using Vulkan and explore the possibility of handling different computational algorithms by GPU using the freedom and flexibility provided by Vulkan.

+For sake of practice, added OpenGL rendering capability as well.
+Two rendering pipelines currently work independently.
+Though they use the same GUI infrastructure.

+Used Libraries: GLFW, Vulkun, OpenGL, GLM